sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Where does that leave you, though?
 In a sense Jevil was *right*, and you had been seeing the same things he supposedly claimed to see.
 (Was that because you already knew?
 Or because it was *his* body you were in?)
 You couldn't just *say* that, though - one, you'd be locked up even *without* the Kings; two, you didn't want to be responsible for others losing their sanity.

 You would keep this knowledge to yourself.

+"And that was how it was," Seam continued on eventually, unaware of your internal deliberations, "Until the Four Kings became the Spade King and three missing Kings, and this world was enveloped in Dark.
+Eventually the Heroes of Light arrived, and in their quest to stop the entropy of the Dark Fountain, they became aware of Jevil's existence.
+Their mission did not require it, and yet...
+They sought to tie up the loose end that he represented.
+They sought the pieces of the key, and when they met him in that cell, the Heroes matched his chaotic magic with great will and determination.
+His power was sedated..."

+He paused, and his eyes met yours.
+"Until you came along, it seems, bringing us to the present."

 ----